 So one of my best friends and I decided we should go teach English abroad.

-Choosing to be based in Thailand was not difficult – we wanted to travel, we wanted the sun, the beach, the jungle, and all the adventures that come with it; and boy did those adventures come.
-We took our three-week TEFL certification course in Krabi (read my 10 reasons for getting TEFL certified in Thailand here), and after a few months of teaching English in Bangkok, I am back down South, living three minutes away from the beach, and feeling more relaxed than I have ever felt in my life.
+Choosing to be based in Thailand was not difficult.
+We wanted to travel, we wanted the sun, the beach, the jungle, and all the adventures that come with it; and boy did those adventures come.
+We took our three-week TEFL certification course in Thailand (read my 10 reasons for getting TEFL certified in Thailand here), and after a few months of teaching English in Bangkok, I am back down South, living three minutes away from the beach, and feeling more relaxed than I have ever felt in my life.